section-engineering-education/engineering-education/cv_lines.md

 ![alt text](cv_lines_images/section-logo-edge.png "Section logo edge image.")

 It might look like we are done and that we have found the straight lines, but that's because the sections logo is made up of only straight lines.
 So what if instead, we looked at a more complicated image.
-The edge images, in this case, can only take us so far. <!-- reword this part -->
+The edge images, in this case, can only take us so far to find straight lines. <!-- reword this part -->

 <!-- I might just get rid of these image -->
 <img src="https://upload.wikimedia.org/wikipedia/commons/f/f0/Valve_original_%281%29.PNG" alt="Without edges" width="400"/>